-The Department for Education (DfE) announced in July 2018 that from 2019-20 local authorities would be required to submit a recovery plan to the Department if they have a cumulative deficit of 1% or more of their Dedicated Schools Grant (DSG).
-The 1% calculation will be based on the latest published total DSG allocations for 2018-19, gross of recoupment, as at the end of the 2018-19 financial year.
-The plan should explain in detail how the local authority intends to bring their DSG account back into balance.
+The Department for Education (DFE) announced in July 2018 that from 2019-20 local authorities would be required to submit a recovery plan to the Department if they have a cumulative deficit of 1% or more of their Dedicated Schools Grant (DSG).
+A recovery plan was duly submitted by the Local Authority to the DFE.
+The plan explained in detail how the Local Authority intended to bring the DSG account back into balance.
+Officers met with DFE colleagues in February 2020 to discuss the plan in detail with a further meeting planned in Autumn 2020.